PayMCP

 PayMCP supports multiple coordination modes to fit different use cases:

-- RESUBMIT - First call returns HTTP 402 with a payment ID and payment URL; the retry completes once payment is verified
+- RESUBMIT - First call returns error with a payment ID and payment URL; the retry completes once payment is verified

 - ELICITATION - Payment link during tool execution (requires elicitation capability from MCP Clients)